luloxi/PunkSociety/README.md

 ## 👥 Phase 2 (Social Activity and Indexing)

-- ✅ **PunkSociety contract:** Social interactions.
+- ✅ **PunkSociety contract:** Social interactions
 - ✅ **Search**: By address or username
 - Enable following users, liking, commenting and sharing posts on frontend
 - **Notification system**
+- **Individual post viewer**
 - **Integrate The Graph to index activity** and save RPC calls (Reference: [Bootstrap a Full Stack Modern dapp using the Scaffold-ETH CLI and Subgraph Extension](https://siddhantk08.hashnode.dev/bootstrap-a-full-stack-modern-dapp-using-the-scaffold-eth-cli-and-subgraph-extension) | [The Graph tool for creating a subgraph](https://thegraph.com/docs/en/developing/creating-a-subgraph/))

 ## 🍀 Phase 3 (Incentivized socials)

-- **Incentive model**: Likes, comments and shares send $ to the user on the other end.
+- **Incentive model**: Likes, comments and shares send $ to the user on the other end
-- **Dashboard Insights**: Track and analyze revenue.
+- **Dashboard Insights**: Track and analyze revenue
-- **Revenue Model**: PunkSociety collects fees from interactions.
+- **Revenue Model**: PunkSociety collects fees from interactions

 ## 💌 Phase 4 (Direct messages)

 - **Direct messages:** Allow users to send private messages to each other

-- **Make your own group/community:** Group chats and custom feeds to enhance the social experience
+## ✍️ Phase 5 (Gasless activity)

+- **Signatures:** Interact with the platform without paying gas fees
+- **Database:** To store and retrieve EIP 712 signatures (Reference: [SE-2 firebase-auth-extension](https://github.com/ByteAtATime/firebase-auth-extension))

-## 💬 Phase 5 (Social enhancement)
+## 💬 Phase 6 (Social enhancement)

-- Enable audio, video and links with preview type of posts.
+- Enable audio, video and links with preview type of posts
 - **Polls**: Allow users to create polls
-- **Individual post viewer**
-- **Group/Community page, chat and newsfeed**
-- **Web 2.5 social login:** Sign up and log in with Google, Twitter, Instagram, etc.

-## 🎨 Phase 6 (Customization)

 - **Customization**: Allow users to customize their profile appearance
-- **Playlists and Galleries**: Create and share playlists and galleries
+- **Collections**: Create and share collections of posts
+- **Groups**: Allow users to create and join groups with custom chat and newfeed
+- **Categories**: Allow users to categorize their posts, filter by category and search by category

 ## 👨‍🦽 Phase 7 (Ease of use)

-- **Shopping cart**: To reduce gas fees and streamline the user experience, users can send multiple actions in a single transaction.
+- **Account abstraction**: Interact with the platform without flooding your NFT collections with social posts
-- **Web 2.5 social login:** Allow users to sign up and log in with Google, Twitter, Instagram, etc.
+- **Web 2.5 social login:** Sign up and log in with Google, Twitter, Instagram, etc
-- **Multi-language support**: Allow users to switch between languages
+- **Multi-language support**: Switch between languages
-- **Educational Content**: Include onboarding tutorials and step-by-step guides to help users and collectors understand NFTs and Web3 concepts.
+- **Educational Content**: Include onboarding tutorials and step-by-step guides to help users understand NFTs and Web3 concepts

-## 📈 Phase 8 (Media player)

-- **Media Player**: Posts with audio or video can be played without leaving the platoform.
-Users can control media playback from mobile notifications.
-(Reference: [React Player](https://www.npmjs.com/package/react-player))

-## ✍️ Phase 9 (Gasless activity)

-- **Signatures:** Allow users to interact with the platform without paying gas fees
-- **Database:** To store and retrieve EIP 712 signatures (Reference: [SE-2 firebase-auth-extension](https://github.com/ByteAtATime/firebase-auth-extension))

 # 🤘 Development